 This information is current from October 2017.

-HPV vaccination is recommended for all boys and girls aged 11 or 12 years old.
+The HPV vaccination is recommended for all boys and girls aged 11 or 12 years old.
 The recommended schedule is two doses 6–12 months apart.
-Females up to the age of 26 and males up to the age 21 may be recommended ‘catch–up’ immunisations if they have not yet been vaccinated; in such cases, three doses are required.
-Men who have sex with men and immune compromised males are recommended vaccination through age 26.
-The nine–valent Gardasil® vaccine is used and is available on a private basis.
+Females up to the age of 26 years and males up to age 21 may have catch-up immunisations recommended if they have not yet been vaccinated; in such cases, three doses are required.
+Men who have sex with men and immunocompromised males have vaccination recommended through to age 26.
+The nine-valent Gardasil 9 vaccine is used and is available on a private basis.

-All girls in the UK are invited for free vaccination with the quadrivalent Gardasil® vaccine.
+All girls in the UK are invited for free vaccination with the quadrivalent Gardasil 9 vaccine.
 A two-dose schedule is required for girls under the age of 15.
-The first is given between ages 11–13, with a second dose given 6–24 months later.
+The first dose is given between the ages of 11 and 13 years, with a second dose given 6–24 months later.
 In girls over the age of 15, three doses are given.

 Immunosuppressed individuals or those with HIV may also be recommended vaccination.
 Specialist advice should be sought.

-Boys and girls aged 12–13 are offered free vaccination.
-The quadrivalent Gardasil® vaccine is given as three separate doses over a six month period.
-There is a catch-up programme available free of cost for boys aged 14–15.
+Boys and girls aged 12–13 years are offered free vaccination.
+The quadrivalent Gardasil 9 vaccine is given as three separate doses over a 6-month period.
+There is a catch-up programme available free of cost for boys aged 14–15 years.
 For all others, the vaccine is only available privately at a separate cost.

-All girls and boys aged 11–12 in New Zealand are invited for vaccination with nine–valent Gardasil®.
-The vaccine is funded for children and young adults aged 9 to 27.
-Two doses are required up to the age of 14; in individuals over 15 years old who are receiving catch–up vaccinations, three doses are required.
+All girls and boys aged 11–12 years in New Zealand are invited for a vaccination with nine-valent Gardasil 9.
+The vaccine is funded for children and young adults aged 9–27 years.
+Two doses are required up to the age of 14 years; in individuals over 15 years old who are receiving catch-up vaccinations, three doses are required.

 Screening is still recommended in vaccinated women, but this is under review.